-Moreover she didn’t miss being part of two crowds that borrow heavily from carnival culture, horror, and punk, two cultures that embraced her, and that were more suited to her personality and stance towards life and the world.
+Moreover she didn’t miss being part of two crowds that borrow heavily from carnival culture: the horror genre, and punk rock music, two cultures that embraced her, and that were more suited to her personality and stance towards life and the world.

 Maila had some very disruptive ideas about a life dedicated to show-biz and spiritual development.
 The point in the case, she wanted to synthesize two unrelated things: a traveling evangelist church, informed by carnival and sideshow culture.

 Sadly, those most revolutionary ideas never fructified.
 However, she took care of sharing her desires and ideas.
 Things like that are valuable in the long run because they teach others how to dream the odd and unexpected.

 Also, just to know what she wanted to do and never did, gives us a bigger sense of the scope of her creativity and of the richness of her personality.